openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-vmax-driver.rst

-The Dell EMC VMAX Cinder driver requires the Advanced Suite and the Local Replication Suite or the Total Productivity Pack (it includes the Advanced Suite and the Local Replication Suite) for the VMAX All Flash and Hybrid.
+The Dell EMC VMAX Cinder driver requires the Advanced Suite and the Local Replication Suite or the Total Productivity Pack (it includes the Advanced Suite and the Local Replication Suite) for the VMAX Hybrid.

 Using VMAX Remote Replication functionality will also require the Remote Replication Suite.

+For full functionality including SRDF for the VMAX All Flash, the FX package, or the F package plus the SRDF ``a la carte`` add on is required.

 The storage system also requires a Unisphere for VMAX (SMC) eLicence.